 Over the next months we are planning to conduct additional research.
 This will include information on the industry and consumers.

-We will publish further updates on our work later this year, and as it progresses.
+We will publish the next update on our work in early 2020, and further updates as it progresses.
 We expect to publish our final report in 2020.

 If you have further information you would like us to take into account, email: [email protected].
 Please also use this email address if you would like a meeting to discuss your views on our review.